zalando/postgres-operator/docs/reference/cluster_manifest.md

 documentation](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/)
 for the possible values of those.

+:exclamation: If both operator configmap/CRD and a Postgres cluster manifest define the same parameter, the value from the Postgres cluster manifest is applied.

 ## Manifest structure

 A postgres manifest is a `YAML` document.
 On the top level both individual